 The call for proposals is not limited to any specific group .
 Any eligible researcher can apply for funding.
 Only one completed application per priority area will be funded.

 Although countries should avoid submitting multiple proposals for the same priority, multiple proposals for different priorities will be accepted from the same country.
 The selection committee will fund only one project per country.

 The eligible countries within the EMR are:

-Applications will be accepted via the online application system between April 1-30, 2019.
-Eligible candidates are welcome to apply by completing the application form here by 5:00 PM (Amman Time) on April 30, 2019.
+Applications will be accepted via the online application system between April 1 and May 11, 2019.
+Eligible candidates are welcome to apply by completing the application form here by 5:00 PM (Amman Time) on May 11, 2019.